ddennis/Typescript-browserify-npm/README.md

 	}

 ## Install
 To be able to use this project nodejs must be installed

     npm install

-This should install typings globaly and install the typings file for the project
+This should install typings globaly and install the typings file for the project:

     npm install typings -g && typings install

+To install a definition type:

+	typings install angular --ambient --save

-## start the dev server ##
+## To start the dev server ##
     gulp dev

-Borsersync should now open your browser on http://localhost:3000/
+Brosersync should now open your browser on http://localhost:3000/

-## Specific for angular
+### Specific for angular

 **Dependency injection in services or controllers **